kickingvegas/YmsCoreBluetooth/README.md

   - set notification status (on, off)
   - write value to characteristic
   - read value of characteristic
-  - discover descriptors associated with this characteristic (TBD)
+  - discover descriptors associated with this characteristic
+* YMSCBDescriptor
+  - write value to descriptor
+  - read value of descriptor

 ### Show Code
 #### Scanning for Peripherals

 In the following code sample, `self` is an instance of a subclass of YMSCBCentralManager.